 Some of these large basins are usable for making wishes, by first rubbing a coin to heat it, then placing it flat on the water surface before letting it go

 after-dinner entertainment consisted mainly of my friend and I putting on traditional Mongolian dresses and posing for photos.
-My friend lent me her fur hat to complete the effect, and I realized that about 90% of the locals who try to guess my nationality are onto something: I do
+My friend lent me her fur hat to complete the effect, and I realized that about 90%!o(MISSING)f the locals who try to guess my nationality are onto something: I do

 So much for that; but perhaps the most interesting part of the evening was hearing code-switching in action.
 Code-switching is the linguistics name for a phenomenon where multi-linguals switch between languages mid-conversation, and even mid-sentence.
 There are many theories for why this happens, including status, context, content and suitability of the language.
 I loved hearing it; I was lost in the Mongolian parts, of course.